 This recipe first appeared in my cookbook Simple & Delicious: Recipes from the heart, published by Penguin Books SA in 2012.

-- To make the fritters, combine all the ingredients and mix until you have a smooth batter.
+- Combine all the ingredients and mix until you have a smooth batter.

 - Heat the oil in a medium saucepan and fry spoonfuls of the batter until golden brown and cooked throughout, approximately 2-3 minutes.